wangyx0055/XdevLSDK/README.md

 * Extreme Modular.
 The system can be extended using new plugins.
 * Uses modern C++11/(14) features.
 * You can use it to build your own game engine.
+* Tons of (well let's say a lot :D) plugins to help you out.
+See below.

 # Here some features
 * Uses C++11/(14) standard.